getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 });
 ```

 [Bluebird](http://bluebirdjs.com/docs/getting-started.html) and other promise libraries report unhandled rejections toa global DOM event, `unhandledrejection`.
-In this case, you don't need to do anything, we've already got you covered with default the `captureUnhandledRejections: true` setting.
+In this case, you don't need to do anything; we've already got you covered with default the `captureUnhandledRejections: true` setting.

 Please consult your promise library documentation on how to hook into its global unhandled rejection handler, if it exposes one.

 &nbsp;
 ### Releases
-A release is a version of your code that is deployed to an environment.
-When you give Sentry information about your releases, you unlock a number of new features:
+A release is a version of your code that you deploy to an environment.
+When you give Sentry information about your releases, you unlock many new features:
  - Determine the issue and regressions introduced in a new release
  - Predict which commit caused an issue and who is likely responsible
  - Resolve issues by including the issue number in your commit message